scriptrdotio/terminal/README.md

 This test script can be used an example to explain the commonly-used commands:

 #### delete, get, option, patch, post, & put

+- -p:parameters to pass
+- -h: headers to pass
+- -nolog: logs show in the request
+- -norespsonse: only logs should show

+The following tests use the POST method

 Invoking:
 ```
 test -p {"color" : "blue"} -h {"content-type":"application/x-www-form-urlencoded; charset=UTF-8"}